clarity20/tql/README.md

 # TQL: the Terse Query Language
-TQL is a software library that makes working with SQL-based RDBMS *massively* faster and easier.
-If you write and execute *tons* of queries in your daily work and you'd love a *competitive* text-based alternative to popular GUI-based DB clients, TQL is for you.
-If you'd love an alternative to SQL that's far more concise *and* less fussy about the gory syntactical details you don't want to *have* to think about, TQL is for you!
-If you'd love to shut down that GUI-based DB client *for good* in favor of a more integrated workspace, TQL is for you!
+TQL is a software library that makes working with relational databases *massively* easier than writing and running conventional SQL.
+If you run *lots* of queries and you don't want to sweat the SQL, then TQL is the query language for you.
+TQL is more concise *and* less fussy about query semantics you *don't* want to have to think about!
+So let your machine puzzle it out.
+(Say goodbye to HAVING clauses forever!)
+And if you'd love to ditch your GUI-based DB client in favor of a more integrated workspace, TQL is for you!

-TQL's natural home is at your command prompt but it can be embedded anywhere a command can be typed and run.
+TQL's natural home is at your \*NIX command prompt but it can be embedded anywhere a command can be typed and run.

 TQL is an ambitious project to find the shortcomings of DML SQL (that is, `SELECT`, `INSERT`, `UPDATE` and `DELETE` statements) and wherever feasible, to reduce them to more concise, easy-to-use alternatives.
 This means less typing and less thinking for you.
-Since TQL is TUI-based, you also get a more integrated workspace as you start to need that separate GUI-based tool less and less.
+Since TQL is TUI-based, you also get a more integrated workspace: you can do more from the command line and you need that separate GUI-based database tool less and less.

-By default, TQL inflates and executes DML queries against your RDBMS engine in a single step.
+By default, TQL inflates your queries into valid SQL and runs them against your RDBMS engine in a single step.
 (You can disable automatic execution as described below.)
-TQL was originally designed for MySQL databases; compatibility with other DB systems is steadily improving and contributions are welcome.
+TQL was originally designed for systems running MySQL; compatibility with other dialects of SQL is steadily improving and contributions are welcome.

 # Using TQL
-Perhaps the best way to become familiar with TQL is to watch it unfold through a well-structured demonstration.
+Perhaps the best way to become fluent with TQL is to watch it unfold through well-chosen examples.
 We'll walk you through a detailed presentation of all the things TQL can do for you, starting with the simplest of them all.
 Think of it as a guided tour of TQL's own evolution over time from its very humble beginnings.